Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 `ml_train_model_add_layer()`, `ml_train_set_optimizer()`, and `ml_train_set_dataset()` transfers ownership to the model.
 `layers`, `optimizers` and `dataset` that belongs to the `model` are also deleted.

-## Use the trained model for inference (since Tizen 6.5)
+## Use the trained model for inference

+> [!NOTE]
+> The feature explained in this section is supported since Tizen 6.5

 The trained model can be used for inference with [Machine Learning Inference API](machine-learning-inference.md).
 Ensure that the INI file contains the correct weight file in `save_path` in `[Model]` section.
 The valid INI file can be made from `ml_train_model_h` with `ml_train_model_save()` if you have constructed the model with the provided api.
-For example, since Tizen 6.5, you can use the trained model with single API as follows:
+For example, you can use the trained model with single API as follows:

   ```c
     #include <nnstreamer-single.h>